uragirii/The-Website/README.md

 I used `React JS` to make the website and then used Firebase Hosting to Host the website.
 But along with `React JS` following things have significantly helped in the process.

 - `GSAP` and `useIntersection` : The animations on scoll is provided using GSAP 3.0 and using a custom hook : `useIntersection`.
 If you want to know what `useIntersection` is read about [Intersection Observer API on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
-- Figma : I can't stress this enough but using Figma for designing the website beforehand significantly reduced my developement time.
+- `Figma` : I can't stress this enough but using Figma for designing the website beforehand significantly reduced my developement time.
 I will share Figma Project for this website in future.
 Check out Figma [here](https://www.figma.com/).
-- Nodemailer : I'm using nodemailer to send emails for contacting me.
+- `Nodemailer` : I'm using nodemailer to send emails for contacting me.
 It has really reduced my work.
+- `Firebase` : Firebase is a great service for hosting the website and even check the analytics.
+I'm using Firebase Analytics/Google Analytics to get the analytics data.
 - Helpful Community : I just love programming community on Reddit, StackOverflow, Medium, YouTube etc. There numerous tutorials and articles have helped in solving made bugs.

 ### Future Plans

 I'm deciding to name all the alpha versions to spell `KONOHA`, birthplace of Naruto.
 So, in all, all there would be atmost 6 versions.
-Current Version is `v0.4alphaH`.
-Website now designed for mobile users also.
-Now, I've to include animations and optimizations.

-After running many tests I've decided to reduce the Image sizes and other things.
-I will keep you posted.
+The `v1` of website is ready and called `v1.0KONOHA`.
+But this doesn't mean there would not be further development.
+Right now, I'm looking to buy a custom domain and deploy it.

+Stay tuned for `v2`

 ## I found something wrong